Lithium Ion (Li-ion) Batteries – FAQs

 Ah is an abbreviation for ampere-hour, or amp-hour.
 This is the total amount of charge a battery can deliver in one hour.
 A power tool that continuously draws 1.0A of current will completely drain a 1.0 Ah battery pack in one hour (under ideal conditions).

-Obviously, this means that a 2.0Ah battery pack can power the same tool longer than a 1.0Ah battery pack can, assuming the current flow remains at 1.0A and there are no other differences.
+This means that a 2.0Ah battery pack can power the same tool longer than a 1.0Ah battery pack can, assuming the current flow remains at 1.0A and there are no other differences.
+Many people simplify this to say that a “higher Ah means longer run time”, although that’s not the whole story.

-So a 4.0Ah battery pack lasts twice as long as a 2.0Ah battery pack, right?
+So a 4.0Ah battery pack will run your outdoor power equipment twice as long as a 2.0Ah battery pack, right?
 Sometimes, yes.
 Other times, no. And sometimes it can deliver more than double the runtime.
-It depends on how the battery packs are designed.
+It depends on how the batteries are designed (e.g., running battery cells in parallel vs in series, built-in safety features, venting), as well as tool design (e.g., a trimmer with high and low settings will draw more or fewer amps depending on which setting is used) and environmental factors (e.g., using the battery in high heat will reduce efficiency and run time).

 Do Li-ion batteries develop a memory?
 Do I need to recharge after every use?

-No. While older styles of battery did develop a “memory”, the new Li-ion batteries do not.
+No. While older styles of battery did develop a “memory”, the current Li-ion batteries do not.

 Best practice is to place the battery on the charger after each use.
 That way, you’ll always have a fully-charged battery to work with.
 Many manufacturers suggest a less than full charge to prolong the overall life of the battery.